Solana trading bots guide (2026 edition)

 Final thoughts

-If you’re serious about building a bot that can compete when the network is moving fast, infrastructure is everything.
+Solana trading in 2026 is no longer about who has the best idea—it's about who gets there first.
+If you're serious about building a bot that can compete when the network is moving fast, infrastructure is everything.
 From real-time data streams to slot-aware execution, the setup behind your code matters more than ever.

-At RPC Fast, we’ve helped dozens of trading teams build and scale bots that run where it counts—close to validators, with clean latency metrics and full control over slot timing.
+At RPC Fast, we've helped dozens of trading teams build and scale bots that run where it counts—close to validators, with clean latency metrics and full control over slot timing.
+Pre-built bots are fine for casual use, but the moment you start competing, the gap between public RPC and dedicated infrastructure stops being academic.
+It becomes the entire P&L of the trade.

 Want to get closer to the block?